On ne change pas: Critical reception

-The album met with positive reviews.
-According to Rob Theakston from AllMusic, "On ne change pas is without no doubt a companion piece to 1999's All the Way...
+The album received positive reviews.
+Rob Theakston of AllMusic wrote that "On ne change pas is without no doubt a companion piece to 1999's All the Way...
 A Decade of Song.
-Dion amassed quite a back catalog of the French-language hits ranging from dance-pop-friendly numbers to her familiar ground of passionate, melodramatic ballads.
-For those unfamiliar with this portion of her career (or for those who don't speak French), getting past the roadblock of not being able to understand the subject material will lead to a greater, more holistic appreciation of the depth and prolific output of her career in such a short span...On the plus side there are a few new tracks including her duet with Il Divo, 'I Believe in You'."
+Dion amassed quite a back catalog of French-language hits ranging from dance‑pop‑friendly numbers to her familiar ground of passionate, melodramatic ballads.
+For those unfamiliar with this portion of her career (or for those who don't speak French), getting past the roadblock of not being able to understand the subject material will lead to a greater, more holistic appreciation of the depth and prolific output of her career in such a short span...
+On the plus side there are a few new tracks including her duet with Il Divo, 'I Believe in You'."